John Greenfield, Editor

 Before joining the Streetsblog team in 2013, John Greenfield and Steven Vance wrote the transportation news website GridChicago.com.
-He previously worked for the Active Transportation Alliance as a consultant to the Chicago Department of Transportation, managing the installation of roughly 3,500 bike parking racks.
-John also previously served as assistant editor of the Hyde Park Herald, as well as the Chicago edition of Momentum magazine, and was a regular contributor to Time Out Chicago and Newcity magazines.
-In addition to Streetsblog, he currently writes about transportation for the Chicago Reader weekly newspaper, for whom he created the Mellow Chicago Bike Map, and occasionally contributes to Crain’s Chicago.
-John has a B.A. in English from the University of Chicago.
-He lives in the Uptown neighborhood.
-Follow John on Twitter @greenfieldjohn.
+John previously worked for the Active Transportation Alliance as a consultant to the Chicago Department of Transportation, managing the installation of roughly 3,500 bike parking racks.
+He also previously served as assistant editor of the Hyde Park Herald, as well as the Chicago edition of Momentum magazine, and has also published many articles about transportation in the Chicago Reader, Newcity, Crain's and Time Out Chicago.
+John is the creator of the Mellow Chicago Bike Map and the Iconic Chicago Restaurants Map.
+He has a B.A. in English from the University of Chicago.
+John lives in the Uptown neighborhood.
+Follow him on Twitter @greenfieldjohn.

 Steven Vance, Editor-at-Large

 Prior to joining the Streetsblog family in 2013, Steven Vance co-wrote GridChicago.com with John Greenfield.
 Steven graduated with a Masters in Transportation Planning from the University of Illinois at Chicago in 2010.
 Currently Steven works a few hours a week for Streetsblog Chicago assisting with strategy and editorial decisions, as well as the technical aspects of running the site, and has a full-time job in real estate and planning consulting.
 He worked for the Chicago Department of Transportation and Active Transportation Alliance as a bicycle parking planner.
 Steven organized the Cargo Bike Roll Call organization for four years to promote family and utility cycling in Chicago, and created the only public traffic crash map in Illinois.
 He started Chicago Cityscape, a mapping platform that gives advice to property developers and notifies residents of construction in their neighborhoods.
-Steven lives in the Humboldt Park neighborhood.
+Steven currently lives in the South Loop neighborhood.
 Follow him on Twitter @stevevance.

 Streetsblog Chicago's roster of regular freelance writers